 “Over those same 17 years, we have shipped more than 50 tons of fresh produce to homeless shelters and other deserving non-profit organizations; involved more than 400 inmates in hands on learning in horticulture, from planting to harvesting; and, since the year 2000, officially certified more than 200 of those inmates as Master Gardeners following classroom instruction and on site testing,” according to the office’s website.

 With the technology and security protocols that are available today, technology is yet another way to keep inmates connected to the outside world.
-Additionally, keeping up with trends in technology while incarcerated will make the learning curve a little less steep once they are released into a world of tablets, smart phones, online banking, social media and other advances that we have made during the past 20 years.
+Additionally, keeping up with trends in technology while incarcerated will make the learning curve a little less steep once they are released into a world of tablets, smartphones, online banking, social media and other advances that we have made during the past 20 years.

 Although not widely accepted yet, some prisons and jails across the country allow inmates to have supervised use of the internet.
-This access allows inmates to educate themselves, have a voice in the world that they would not otherwise have and, again, provides them real world technology skills that so many more jobs require today than they did 15-20 years ago.
+This access allows inmates to educate themselves, have a voice in the world that they would not otherwise have and, again, provides the real world technology skills that so many more jobs require today than they did 15-20 years ago.